kevin-44/WAX_Creator_API_Integration/README.md

 ## Beginners

 Before anything, you will need to install a **Web Server** and **PHP**.
-If you already know how to do this and you're not interested in registering a domain alongside the configuration that comes with it, skip to the [next step](#set-up-an-opskins-account); otherwise, click [here](#register-a-domain--configure-name-based-virtual-hosts) for information related to registering a domain and its configuration.
+If you already know how to do this and you're not interested in registering a domain alongside the configuration that comes with it, skip to the [next step](#set-up-an-opskins-account); otherwise, you can click [here](#register-a-domain--configure-name-based-virtual-hosts) for information related to registering a domain and its configuration.

 > **Note**: Instructions related to setting up a **MySQL server** won't be addressed in this tutorial; however, it's recommended that you go forward with the process if you plan on creating a website that serves user accounts, saves their settings and/or stores any other data in general.